scikit-rf/scikit-rf/README.txt

 implemented in the Python programming language.
 It provides a set of objects and features which can be used to build powerful solutions to specific problems.
-Some of mwavepy's abilities are; touchstone file manipulation, calibration, VNA data aquisition, circuit design and much more.
+Some of mwavepy's abilities are; touchstone file manipulation, calibration, VNA data acquisition, circuit design and much more.

 see docs/ for more help .